-It is possible to enhance both the standard Transport Form and Business Task screens with Custom fields.
+It is possible to enhance the standard Transport Form, Business Task and Project screens with Custom fields.
 Custom Fields are a popular way for ActiveControl customers to tailor the out-of-the-box product to their individual processes.
 Custom Fields can be used to drive 'Skipping' rules within an ActiveControl workflow, and are also available in most ActiveControl Reports.